 remain on duty, because the very worse thing that could happen during the days

-literally and figuratively.
+of His return is that we lose hope.
 When we hope for something, our attention is fixed

 (100l) Thy kingdom come